kwabenasapong/openpldoc/manual/source/songs.rst

 .. image:: pics/songimporterchoices.png

 Click on the file folder icon to choose the file of the song database you want to import.
-See the following sections for information on the different formats that OpenLP will import.
+See the following sections for information on some of the different formats that OpenLP will import.

 Importing from OpenLP Version 1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^